Nanabuadu/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/fWB4nOs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in as Joe Doe from the support department to work the ticket assigned to him.
+Log in as Joe Doe from the support department to work on the ticket assigned to him.
 Give a response to the inquiry and post a reply.
 </p>
 <br />